IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 ![Game](images/game.png)
 * **Congratulations!
 You now have your own GameOn app running on Bluemix!
 You may now wish to explore on creating new rooms and adding social logins.**

-# A. Adding Social Logins
+# 5.2 Add Social Logins
 You may want to add social logins so you and your friends can explore the rooms together.
 To add social logins you would need to have developer accounts on the social app you want to use.